Homemade Dehydrator Sweet Potato Chips are an excellent alternative to the unhealthy, processed, GMO chips in the grocery store.

-This really simple recipe takes little time to prepare and when they are done, you have a nice salty and crunchy snack that is great to eat alone or perfect to pair with a healthy, homemade dip.
+This Dehydrator Sweet Potato Chip recipe is really simple and takes less than 10 minutes to prepare but when they’re done dehydrating, you’ll have a nice salty and crunchy snack that is great to eat alone or perfect to pair with a healthy, homemade dip.

 It’s a great way to use your sweet potatoes from your local farmer’s market when they are in season!